 Details of the Recall

 Cove dishwashers sell for between $2,400 and $2,500.
 It is one of the brands in the Sub-Zero, Wolf family of kitchen appliances.
-They are typically sold as part of a custom installation or upgrade, measuring in at a standard width of 24 inches and like all dishwashers, are built-in.
-They accept matching cabinetry panels and hardware in order to give the kitchen a uniform look.
+They are typically sold as part of a custom installation or upgrade, measuring in at a standard width of 24 inches, and like all dishwashers, are built-in.
+They accept matching cabinetry panels and hardware to give the kitchen a uniform look.

 The dishwashers were sold at home appliance stores nationwide from February 2018 through May 2021 for between $2,400 and $2,500.
-Consumers who have these products are urged to unplug them from their power source and contact Cove Appliance to schedule a free repair.
+Consumers are urged to unplug these products from their power source and contact Cove Appliance to schedule a free repair.
 Cove will replace the heating element and install a second thermal protection device.
 For more information, call Cove Appliance at 1-888-651-9376.

 Product Liability Issues

-Household appliances cause a disturbing number of structural fires involving residences in the United States.
-Home appliances cause an estimated 150,000 fires a year resulting in 150 deaths and more than $500 million in property damage, according to the U.S. Consumer Product Safety Commission (CPSC).
+Household appliances cause disturbing structural fires involving residences in the United States.
+Home appliances cause an estimated 150,000 fires a year, resulting in 150 deaths and more than $500 million in property damage, according to the U.S. Consumer Product Safety Commission (CPSC).

 Consumers can protect themselves by registering new appliances with the manufacturer so they will get recall notices when they are issued.
 It is also a good idea not to run your clothes dryer or dishwasher overnight or when you are away and can’t keep an eye on the appliances.

-If you have been injured by a faulty or defectively designed appliance, you may be able to seek compensation for damages including medical expenses, lost income, hospitalization, property damage, pain and suffering, and emotional distress.
-An experienced product defect lawyer will be able to advise you regarding your legal rights and options.
+If you have been injured by a faulty or defectively designed appliance, you may be able to seek compensation for damages, including medical expenses, lost income, hospitalization, property damage, pain and suffering, and emotional distress.
+An experienced product defect lawyer can advise you regarding your legal rights and options.